 Annie has accepted an invitation to join the faculty of the low-residency MFA Program in Creative Writing at St. Francis College in Brooklyn, NY.
-The first residency will be held in July.
 More information about the St. Francis College MFA Program.

 Annie's Spells: New and Selected Poems is now available from Wesleyan University Press.
 The book gathers poems from all of Annie’s previous books as well as new and previously unpublished poems.
 For launch events and readings, please see the Events page.